Tel Aviv travel guide

 that going to the beach is one of Tel Aviv's most popular tourist

 activities.
-Blessed with fine, dry and sunny weather and warm sea
+The city is blessed with fine, dry and sunny weather

-are free, and boast decent facilities such as toilets, showers,
+Aviv are free, and boast decent facilities such as toilets,

-A hip young city, Tel Aviv is known for its lovely Mediterranean beaches, fun nightlife and colourful markets.
+Tel Aviv is known for its lovely Mediterranean beaches, the hip nightlife and colourful markets.
 The city does have an impressive arts and culture scene too and some of the most rewarding and popular attractions in Tel Aviv are museums.
 Using Tel Aviv as a base you also have some wonderful destinations on your doorstep: escape to the gorgeous holiday resort of Eilat on the Red Sea for great scuba diving and snorkelling; explore the ancient port city of Jaffa, thought to be 4,000 years old; take a trip to the magical Underwater Observatory Marine Park to see the Red Sea flora and fauna up close.

 Museum lovers are unlikely to run out of things to see and do in Tel Aviv.
 Three of the city's best museums are the Tel Aviv Museum of Art, an absolute must-see for art fanatics; the Museum of the Jewish Diaspora (Beit Hatefutsot), which tracks the history of the Jewish people all over the world; and the Eretz Israel Museum, which is a kind of exhibition park with several different pavilions housing their own distinct collections.
 If you enjoy theatre, don't miss out on attending a show at the Nalagaat Centre which is renowned for its performances and atmosphere.